FROM THE DESK OF OUR EDITOR

 AND THE WINNER WAS. . .

-In the “Summer” edition of CAS Collectors Quarterly, our “CAS Trivia Contest” posed the following question:
+In the “Holiday” edition of CAS Collectors Quarterly, our “CAS Trivia Contest” posed the following question:

 AND THE NEXT CONTEST IS. . .

-This issue’s “CAS Trivia Contest” query is perfectly suited to Christmas.
+This issue’s “CAS Trivia Contest” query is right in tune.
 Here are the clues.

 Think you know the answer?
 Well, of course you do!
 As always, you’ll find the solution included somewhere within the articles of this issue.
 Once you’ve located it, rush your response to Editor Don Johnson (donaldbrian@msn.com).
 The lucky winner will receive a Convention Commemorative of his or her choice.
 (Check the Classified listings, to see what’s available.)
 Who will it be?
 Maybe you!